pavelmc/arduino-arcs/Manual.md

 Arduino ARCS Manual
 =========================

+# OUTDATED, will be upgraded soon #

 This is a short manual to know how to operate the sketch and the button's functions.
-The sketch has two modes, the user.'s mode and the setup mode, let's review them
+The sketch has two modes, the user's mode and the setup mode, let's review them

 User mode
 =========